mootools/mootools-core/Docs/Core/Core.md

 Function: $empty {#empty}
 -------------------------

 An empty function, that's it.
-Typically used for as a placeholder inside classes event methods.
+Typically used for as a placeholder inside event methods of classes.

 ### Syntax: